KinsonDigital/.github/.github/PULL_REQUEST_TEMPLATE/hotfix-issue-release-pr-template.md

 - [ ] Milestone assigned matches the milestone of the associated issue.

 - [ ] My code follows the coding style of this project.
   - The style is enforced by the **_.editorconfig_** files in the project and displayed as warnings.
-If there is an edge case, reach out and let's discuss it.
+If there is an edge case, reach out, and let's discuss it.

 - [ ] I have manually tested my code changes to the best of my ability.